ElefantOne/do-functions-php-send-email/README.md

 # `do-functions-php-send-email`

-This function gives you the ability to send email messages via any SMTP server using own predefined HTML/TXT templates.
+A serverless function to send emails with attachments (optional).

 ## Requirements